Heterogeneity of Central Nodes Explains the Benefits of Time-Varying Control in Complex Dynamical Networks: Main Results

-We next use the scaling property of $2k$-communicability to unveil network structures that benefit from TVCS.
-For ease of reference, let $r(k) \in V$ denote the index of the node that has the largest value $R_i(k)$.
-Formally, $r(k) = \argmax_i R_i(k)$.
-Then, according to the discussion above, the relation
+The scaling property of $2k$-communicability also plays an important role in Problem~\ref{prob}.
+For ease of reference, let

+denote the index of the node that has the largest $R_i(k)$. \new{Then, according to the discussion above,

-is the core connection between $2k$-communicability and TVCS.
-From this, we see that the optimal TVCS involves the application of $u(0)$ to the node $r(K - 1)$ with the highest global centrality and gradually moving the control point until we apply $u(K - 2)$ to the node $r(1)$ with the highest local centrality. \footnote{Notice that the control node at time $K - 1$ is arbitrary as $R_i(0) = 1$ for all $i$.} The intuition behind this procedure is simple.
+which forms the core connection between $2k$-communicability and TVCS.} From this, we see that the optimal TVCS involves the application of $u(0)$ to the node $r(K - 1)$ with the highest global centrality and gradually moving the control node until we apply $u(K - 2)$ to the node $r(1)$ with the highest local centrality (the control node at time $K - 1$ is arbitrary as $R_i(0) = 1$ for all $i$).
+The intuition behind this procedure is simple.
 At $k = 0$, the control input has enough time to propagate through the network, which is why the highest globally-central node should be controlled.
 As we reach the control horizon $K$, the control input has only a few time steps to disseminate through the network, hence the optimality of locally-central nodes.
+This further motivates our definition of \emph{scale-heterogeneity}, as follows.